 This bill would add new Labor Code section 432.3 to preclude employers from inquiring orally or in writing, personally or through an agent, about salary history information of an applicant, including about compensation and benefits.
-It would also require employers, upon reasonable request, to provide an applicant the pay scale for a position.
-These new requirements would apply to all employers, including state and local government employers and the Legislature.
+It would also require private employers, upon reasonable request, to provide to an applicant the pay scale for a position.

 A similar bill (AB 1676) was introduced last year, before being modified to instead amend the Equal Pay Act to state that prior salary history by itself would not be a defense to an equal pay-related claim.
-Similar prohibitions on salary history inquiries have already passed in several states (Massachusetts, Oregon, and the District of Columbia), and several large cities (Philadelphia and New York City) and are pending in other states and municipalities, including San Francisco (see above).
+Similar prohibitions on salary history inquiries have already passed in several states (Massachusetts, Oregon, and the District of Columbia), and several large cities (Philadelphia and New York City) and are pending in other states and municipalities.

-Status: Passed the Assembly with some bi-partisan support, and has passed the Senate's Labor and Industrial Relations Committee and is pending in the Senate's Public Employment and Retirement Committee.
+Status: Passed the Assembly with some bi-partisan support and is now pending in the Senate.